matomatical/rem/README.md

 on paper, I'm at home in a terminal emulator.
 I have neither time nor battery life for gratuitous cloud connections and integrations.
-If you're like me, you might find this repository interesting---here I document the family of tools and scripts and so on that I use to manage my
+If you're like me, you might find this repository interesting---here I document the family of tools and scripts and so on that I use to manage my tablet.

 Contents
 --------